William Halliday Welsh

-Dr. William Halliday Welsh (1879-1972) was a Scotland international rugby union player.
+Dr. William Halliday Welsh (4 September 1879 – 30 June1972) was a Scottish international rugby union player.
 He became the 58th President of the Scottish Rugby Union.

 Rugby Union career

 Amateur career

 Welsh played for Edinburgh University.
 He was part of a famous University back line in 1901–02 season: Alec Boswell Timms, James Barnett Allison (of Ireland), and Alfred Fell together with Welsh and Alexander William Duncan at Full Back.
 The half back pairing of Ernest Simson and Frank Fasson completed the international line-up of backs.

 For 4 straight seasons, the Edinburgh University side had won the Scottish Unofficial Championship from 1899 to 1903, albeit in 3 of those seasons they shared the title with Edinburgh Academicals and Hawick (1899–1900), Watsonians (1901–02), and Glasgow Academicals (1902–03).
 The 1900–01 season championship was won outright by the University.